 Nonfarm payrolls in the US increased by 224 thousand in June 2019, following a downwardly revised 72 thousand rise in May and beating market expectations of 160 thousand.
 Notable job gains occurred in professional and business services, in health care, and in transportation and warehousing.

 Professional and business services added 51,000 jobs in June, following little employment change in May (+24,000).
 Employment growth in the industry has averaged 35,000 per month in the first half of 2019, compared with an average monthly gain of 47,000 in 2018.

-Employment in health care grew by 27,000 in April and 404,000 over the past 12 months.
-In April, job growth occurred in ambulatory health care services (+17,000), hospitals (+8,000), and community care facilities for the elderly (+7,000).
+Employment in health care increased by 35,000 over the month and by 403,000 over the past 12 months.
+In June, job growth occurred in ambulatory health care services (+19,000) and hospitals (+11,000).

 Transportation and warehousing added 24,000 jobs over the month and 158,000 over the past 12 months.
 In June, job gains occurred among couriers and messengers (+7,000) and in air transportation (+3,000).